tejachundru/api/projects/mobile_apps.md

 # Mobile apps using this API

 ### _Android apps:_
+- [Corona Track] (https://corona-track.live) (by Cyberdoc) Worldwide Stats with containment zones data of all major cities across India, Testing centres and hospitals info

 - [COVID19-India-Tracker](https://github.com/Gopal-Dahale/COVID19-India-Tracker) (by Gopal Dahale [@Gopal-Dahale](https://github.com/Gopal-Dahale)) shows the number of cases in states and districts of India.
 It also features an interactive map to display Coronavirus spread across India.